dipeshmnm/customized-jet-theme/README.md

 * Recommended:
   * [Best Free Blogger Templates for Teachers](https://www.nepaleseteacher.org/2024/03/best-free-blogger-themes-for-teachers.html)
   * [Top Blogger Templates- in case you want to buy a premium one](https://www.nepaleseteacher.org/2024/02/best-blogger-themes.html)

+ * My Contributions: retouch in color combination, changing the font size, border color of post-card, removal of components (comments section, previous-next posts, and related posts)